When is visitation? Who is allowed to visit?

 What is the daily schedule like?
 What do residents do?

 The Youth Center has scheduled activities for every part of the day.
 These activities include attending school and after-school tutoring, recreation/physical education activities, individual and group therapy opportunities, and reflection time.
-We have several additional programming opportunities such as a once a week book club, community service projects, Project Second Chance (training and taking care of abandoned and neglected dogs), the Youth Art Alliance program, as well as many other activities and presentations.
+We have several additional programming opportunities such as a once a week book club, community service projects, the Youth Art Alliance program, as well as many other activities and presentations.

 Yes.
 All religious activities are strictly voluntary for youth and religious programming is available once a week for youth who are interested in participating.